ttauruss/AIND-Isolation/heuristic_analysis.md

 I divide it by `move_count` to decrease the importance of location feature as game goes on.
 This heuristic is called Location in the table and that's the one I decided to submit as my custom_score.

-To summarize I recommend to use the Location heuristic because it showed slightly better performance than others.
+To summarize I recommend to use the Location heuristic because:
+* it showed better performance than others
+* it has two features - moves and location
+* it behaves differently at different stages of the game by incorporating move count in the formula